 That man represents you, me and everyone affected by this disease

-And the Preston North End manager has been very personally affected by the most common cancer in men, having lost his best friend to it in 2014.
+And the newly appointed Sunderland manager has been very personally affected by the most common cancer in men, having lost his best friend to it in 2014.

-"Prostate Cancer UK is very close to my heart and I support it in honour of my late friend, Steve Garbett," explains Simon, who has so far raised over £100,000 for Prostate Cancer UK as part of Team Garby, and is planning a ball in March to raise even more.
+"Prostate Cancer UK is very close to my heart and I support it in honour of my late friend, Steve Garbett," explains Simon, who has so far raised over £100,000 for Prostate Cancer UK as part of Team Garby, a group of friends including Steve's son Dave who raising money to stop prostate cancer being a killer.

-"His brave ten-year fight opened my eyes about the dangers of this disease.
-I was honoured to ride from London to Amsterdam with Steve’s son, Dave, two years ago.
-And we’ll be putting out another strong team as we start from Oakwell this time round, aiming to take our fundraising up beyond £100,000."
+"His brave 10-year fight opened my eyes about the dangers of this disease.
+I was honoured to cycle London to Amsterdam with Steve’s son, Dave, in 2015 and we put out another strong team in Yorkshire this time round, take our fundraising beyond £130,000."

 Steve Garbett with his son, Dave, on the left